mfreel14/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-1. The average success rate for launching a campaign in kickstarter for plays is 61%.
+1. The average success rate for launching a campaign in Kickstarter for plays is 61%.

 2. The most successful month for campaigns was May with 111 successful campaigns and 67% of campaigns receving funding.
 The least successful month for campaigns was December with 37 successful campaigns and only 49% receiving funding.